-If there is a change to your charges, Plus Dane will re-calculate the direct debit that you will have to pay from April.
+Direct Debit – you should not need to take any action - If there is a change to your charges, Plus Dane will re-calculate the direct debit that you will have to pay from April.
 You should then receive a letter from Allpay confirming your new payment amount.
-We recommend that you check with your bank to make sure the correct payments are being made.
+We recommend that you check to make sure the correct payments are being made.

 If you are not entitled to Housing Benefit, or claim Universal Credit Housing Costs, you must pay the full amount of rent due.